fmaguire/mag_sim_paper/manuscript.md

 We propose that microbiome researchers should instead utilise unassembled read-based and/or long-read approaches to more accurately analyze metagenomic data.

-## Introduction {#intro}

-Metagenomics, the sequencing of fragments of DNA from within an environmental sample, is widely used to characterise the functional potential and identity of microbial communities [@doi:10.1073/pnas.202488399; @doi:10.1038/nbt.3935].
+Metagenomics, the sequencing of DNA from within an environmental sample, is widely used to characterise the functional potential and identity of microbial communities [@doi:10.1073/pnas.202488399; @doi:10.1038/nbt.3935].
 These approaches have been instrumental in developing our understanding of the distribution and evolutionary history of AMR genes [@doi:10.1016/j.cell.2014.08.032; @doi:10.1016/j.mib.2007.08.009; @doi:10.1038/nature10388], as well as tracking pathogen outbreaks [@doi:10.1001/jama.2013.3231].
-Although long-read DNA technology (e.g., Oxford Nanopore [@doi:10.1111/1755-0998.12324], PacBio [@doi:10.1126/science.1162986]) are now being used for metagenomic sequencing [@doi:10.1093/gigascience/giz043; @doi:10.1186/s12866-019-1500-0],  high-throughput sequencing of relatively short reads (150-250bp) in platforms such as the Illumina MiSeq still dominates metagenomics.
+Although long-read DNA technologies (e.g., Oxford Nanopore [@doi:10.1111/1755-0998.12324], PacBio [@doi:10.1126/science.1162986]) are now being used for metagenomic sequencing [@doi:10.1093/gigascience/giz043; @doi:10.1186/s12866-019-1500-0],  high-throughput sequencing of relatively short reads (150-250bp) in platforms such as the Illumina MiSeq still dominates metagenomics.
 These reads can be directly analysed using reference databases and a variety of homology search tools (e.g., [@doi:10.1038/nmeth.3176; @doi:10.1038/nmeth.1923; @doi:10.1093/bioinformatics/btt403; @doi:10.1186/s12864-015-1419-2]).
 Since these reads are shorter than most genes, however, read-based methods provide very little information about the genomic organisation of genes.
 This lack of contextual information is particularly problematic in the study of AMR genes and VFs as the genomic context plays a role in function [@doi:10.1128/AAC.01710-09], selective pressures [@doi:10.1016/j.tim.2006.02.006], and likelihood of lateral gene transfer (LGT) [@doi:10.1111/j.1574-6976.2011.00273.x].

-Sequence assembly using specialised metagenomic de Bruijn graph assemblers (e.g., metaSPAdes [@doi:10.1101/gr.213959.116], IDBA-UD [@doi:10.1093/bioinformatics/bts174], and megahit [@doi:10.1093/bioinformatics/btv033]) are often used to try to recover information about genomic context [@doi:10.1038/nature02340].
+Sequence assembly using specialised metagenomic de Bruijn graph assemblers (e.g., metaSPAdes [@doi:10.1101/gr.213959.116], IDBA-UD [@doi:10.1093/bioinformatics/bts174], and megahit [@doi:10.1093/bioinformatics/btv033]) is often used to try to recover information about genomic context [@doi:10.1038/nature02340].
 To disentangle the resulting mix of assembled fragments, there has been a move to group these contigs based on the idea that those from the same source genome will have similar relative abundance and sequence composition.
 These resulting groups or "bins" are known as metagenome-assembled genomes (MAGs).
 A range of tools have been released to perform this binning including CONCOCT [@doi:10.1093/bioinformatics/btw290], MetaBAT 2 [@doi:10.7287/peerj.preprints.27522v1], MaxBin 2 [@doi:10.1093/bioinformatics/btv638], and a tool which combines their predictions: DAS Tool [@doi:10.1038/s41564-018-0171-1].
-These MAG binning methods have been used to great effect in unveiling previously uncharacterised genomic diversity [@doi:10.1038/nature14486; @doi:10.1038/s41564-017-0012-7; @doi:10.1101/489443] but metagenomic assembly and binning results in the loss of some information.
+These MAG binning methods have been used in unveiling previously uncharacterised genomic diversity [@doi:10.1038/nature14486; @doi:10.1038/s41564-017-0012-7; @doi:10.1101/489443], but metagenomic assembly and binning results in the loss of some information.
 This compounded data loss means as little as 24.2-36.4% of reads [@doi:10.1038/s41586-018-0338-1; @doi:10.1038/s41564-019-0449-y] and ~23% of genomes [@doi:10.1038/s41564-019-0449-y] are successfully assembled and binned in some metagenomic analyses.
 The Critical Assessment of Metagenome Interpretation (CAMI) challenge's (https://data.cami-challenge.org/) Assessment of Metagenome BinnERs (AMBER) [@doi:10.1093/gigascience/giy069] benchmarks different MAG recovery methods in terms of global completeness and bin purity.
 However, to the best of our knowledge, there has not been a specific assessment of MAG-based recovery of mobile genetic elements (MGEs) like genomic islands (GIs) and plasmids, despite their health and research importance.